looker-open-source/sdk-codegen/README.md

 - by default, call the code generator for each active language

-  - To generate on specific language SDK, use `yarn gen {language}`.
+  - To generate one specific language SDK, use `yarn gen {language}`.
 The supported languages have a factory declared in the `Generators` array in [`codeGenerators.ts`](packages/sdk-codegen/src/codeGenerators.ts)

 When the generator completes successfully, the output will be similar to: